Downloading content for offline mode

 • Are there handwashing facilities in the community, at animal markets and other areas where livestock gather?
 Are soap and water always available?

-• What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+• What are the community’s habits, practices and beliefs about caring for sick people?
+Consider any differences between women and men.

 • Is a social mobilization or health promotion programme in place?

-• Are rumours or is misinformation about MERS spreading in the community?MERS lung
+• Are there rumours or misinformation about MERS?
+What are the rumours?